jkroepke/openvpn-auth-azure-ad/README.md

                         prometheus statistics [env var: AAD_PROMETHEUS_PORT] --log-level LOG_LEVEL
                         Configure the logging level. [env var: AAD_LOG_LEVEL]

+Args that start with '--' (eg. -V) can also be set in a config file (/etc/openvpn-auth-azure-ad/config.conf or ~/.openvpn-auth-azure-ad or specified via -c).
+Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
+If an arg is specified in more than one place, then commandline values override environment variables which override config file values which override defaults.
 ```

 ## Register an app with AAD